michelCodeur/Michel-Pathinvo-Portfolio/README.md

+# The portfolio project
-# Theportfolio project was designed to showcase Michel Pathinvo's developer skills and projects.
+This was designed to showcase Michel Pathinvo's developer skills and projects.

 ## Installation Instructions and Edit